 1. I thought the service was only offered at GSTT?

 The original clinic opened at GSTT but has since expanded to PRUH (April’22) and QEH (Sep’22).
-You can refer your patients to either of the clinics.
+You can refer your patients to any of the clinics.

 2. I can’t find the referral forms on DXS.